On Dimension-Varying Control Systems: A Universal State Space Approach: Equivalent Switching System

 Assume $x(0)=x_0=(5,6)^{\mathrm{T}}$.
 We consider two switching rules. \begin{itemize} \item[(i)] Fixed period switching: Assume the sequence of switching moments are

-The simulation result is shown in Figure \ref{Fig.5.1} by black line. \item[(ii)] Random switching: We assume the minimum dwell time is $0.5$ and the maximum dwell time is $2$.
-The simulation result is shown in Figure \ref{Fig.5.1} by red (and thin) line. \end{itemize} Note that for both cases a rigorous proof for the stability can also be done by using Kharithnov's theorem \cite{min89}.
+The simulation result is shown in Figure \ref{Fig.5.1} by the black line. \item[(ii)] Random switching: We assume the minimum dwell time is $0.5$ and the maximum dwell time is $2$.
+The simulation result is shown in Figure \ref{Fig.5.1} by a red (and thin) line. \end{itemize} Note that for both cases, a rigorous proof of the stability can also be done by using Kharitonov's theorem \cite{min89}.

 \end{exa}